For release 31st May 2020

 New generation of teen volunteers will help get Nation’s charity shops open and earning.

-At the start of National Volunteering Week, NCS is launching a countrywide pledge to enable one million hours of doing good for teens to help them take an active role in helping the country recover post the extraordinary summer of COVID-19.
+At the start of National Volunteering Week, we are launching a countrywide pledge to enable one million hours of doing good.
+Learn more about our initiative.

 The One Million Hours Initiative is launching with a collaboration with the Charity